Naruto to Boruto: Shinobi Striker Review — The Calm After the Storm

 Traversal is another key thing in Naruto to Boruto: Shinobi Striker.
 You can run on just about anything and everything.
 As I mentioned earlier, maps are expansive and it’s really dope being able to run up walls and on water.
 Naruto to Boruto: Shinobi Striker is at its best when you clash with enemy teams on the walls and ground simultaneously.
 There’s jutsu flying everywhere and it all looks really cool, but it can feel a bit too chaotic at times.
 This is where the game replicates the show and manga the most in my opinion.
 I think fans will appreciate these moments, but if you’re someone looking for something more competitive, you won’t find it here.

 Naruto to Boruto: Shinobi Striker will be enjoyed most by longtime fans of the series.
 It’s a clunky game for sure, but for some reason I found myself having a lot of fun with it.
 If you can gather four friends to take part in online matches or cooperative missions you’ll likely get the most ideal experience.
-Team composition is important and you’ll definitely have a competitive advantage if you have a good way of communicating with your teammates.
+As I previously mentioned, team composition is important and you’ll definitely have a competitive advantage if you have a good way of communicating with your teammates.

 While it’s certainly not even close to being what we got with Naruto Shippuden: Ultimate Ninja Storm, it’s still a fun and enjoyable game that surprised me quite a lot more than I expected it to.
 The asking price of $60 might be a bit much to some, but if you’re a fan of Naruto in any capacity I’d say the game is worth checking out at some point.